 Once you have an in-depth understanding of both your customer and the resources that you can allocate, you can then start to think about the type of digital marketing campaign you could launch.
 Although there are 6 main forms of digital marketing, initially you should decide whether your campaign falls into one of two main sections; organic digital marketing (free) or paid digital marketing.
 Ideally, you should go for a combination of both, however if your budget is low, this understandably can’t always happen.

 An organic digital marketing campaign is a huge part of being successful online.
 It revolves around keywords, which are the search queries that you want to appear for in Google’s rankings.

-For example, if I were to sell a selection of handmade leather boots for men, I’d want customers to be able to find me straightaway when they search for this term.
-Ideally, I would like to appear at the top of the first page, above my competition.
-This makes it more likely that the searcher will click through to my site and shop with me.
+For example, if we were to sell a selection of handmade leather boots for men, we’d want customers to be able to find our client on page one when they search for this term.
+Ideally, we would like to appear at the top of the first page, above the client’s main competitors.

-Practices such as including the keyword and its variations (e.g. men’s leather handmade boots) throughout my content is a good start, and I can also add it to alt tags (a type of image description for the visually impaired).
-These are just a couple of examples of how I could optimise my page, but they will help Google to identify that my content is relevant to users searching for handmade leather boots.
-Learn more about optimising for search engines here.
+Practices such as including the keyword and its variations (e.g. men’s leather handmade boots) throughout the content is a good start, and we can also add relevant search terms to alt tags too (a type of image description for the visually impaired).
+These are just a couple of examples of how we could optimise a page, helping Google to identify that the content is of good quality and relevant to users searching for handmade leather boots.

 To summarise, an organic search campaign is a great, low cost way to improve your rankings.
 However, it should be noted that it can take a long time to see the results and conversions that you want.
 If you’re not filling an unoccupied niche, it can be notoriously difficult to achieve first page visibility.